Lucas Dupuy for Carhartt WIP

 Example of Overhead Projector and Throw

-City, Textures, and Color
+City, Patterns, and Textures

 Example of digital re-shot and scanned to 35mm